 “We had a standard language.
 A way in which work and workers could come together.
 And we called these neat little units of our economies and our lives, jobs”, said Loudon.

-Closer to home, the Australian Institute of Family Studies found that two-thirds of Australians are currently working from home, with many learning to enjoy the increased flexibility.
+The Australian Institute of Family Studies found that two-thirds of Australians are currently working from home, with many learning to enjoy the increased flexibility.

-1. Virtual Assistant.
+3. Virtual Assistant.

-For instance, upskill yourself with the ability to use industry-standard CRMs like Salesforce and HubSpot.
+Upskill yourself with the ability to use industry-standard CRMs like Salesforce and HubSpot.

 Read business magazines like the Harvard Business Review, CIO and Human Resources Director to improve your understanding of business strategy.
 Get a firm grasp of analytics and data by completing courses on Udemy.